 One-on-One Therapy: During one-on-one therapy, you work directly with a therapist.
 You heal past trauma, identify triggers and determine coping methods.
 One-on-one therapy is personalized to your needs.

-Though this is a poor outlet for some.
+Though this can be really challenging for some.
 Suppression can be used for individuals that overreact to minute situations.
 Some therapists will suggest using a stress ball to relieve tension.

 Following the cool down period, the conversation may begin to flow more productively.

-During a time-out after a period of conflict, relaxing activities are recommended.
+During a time-out after a period of conflict, relaxing activities are recommended with the goal of calming down.

 Take a walk in nature, drinking some water or reading a book.
 This period will allow the physiological responses to cool off.
 Allow Blood pressure and heart rate to return to normal.